 - Decision-making processes in the realm of both mass publics and governments.

-Current projects that fit under these parameters include a large-scale study of administrative staff expertise and capacity within U.S. legislative committees (with Joshua McCrain, University of Utah), analyzing the policy and management consequences of U.S. federal agency leadership, organizational approaches to understanding discrimination within U.S. federal government agencies (with Jungyeon Park, University of Georgia), and analyses of U.S. federal executive appointments within a separation of powers context (with Gary Hollibaugh, University of Pittsburgh; Jason S. Byers, Davidson College).
+Current projects that fit under these parameters include a large-scale study of administrative staff expertise and capacity within U.S. legislative committees and its implications for legislative activity and performance (with Joshua McCrain, University of Utah); analyzing the policy and management consequences of U.S. federal agency leadership; organizational approaches to understanding discrimination and diversity & inclusion within U.S. federal government agencies (with Jungyeon Park, University of South Alabama); and analyses of U.S. federal executive appointments within a separation of powers context (with Gary Hollibaugh, University of Pittsburgh; Jason S. Byers, Duke University).